Robin-Haupt-1/Portfolio/README.md

 ![auto sync log window](https://raw.githubusercontent.com/Robin-Haupt-1/Auto-Sync-Anki-Addon/main/doc/2022-04-25%20log%20window.png)

 I have made this extension publicly available as free and open source software.
-It has been downloaded 650 times and has received overwhelmingly positive reviews. [^autosyncdownloadpage]
+It has been downloaded 650 times and has received predominantly positive reviews. [^autosyncdownloadpage]

 ### Technologies used